Difference Between Grout and Mortar

 What is Mortar?

 Mortar is made of cement, lime, and water.
 It is stiffer.
 It is used in bricks to bind.
-It has low viscosity due to which cannot easily flow into gaps.
+It has low viscosity, which means it cannot easily flow into gaps.
 It is used as a tile bed.

 It makes it easily bind to the ground.
 It needs a very low quantity of water in its composition.

 The water should be very low in the mixture; otherwise, it may degrade the quality of the Mortar.
-The ratio of water should be less as compared to the cement ratio in the mixture.
+The water ratio should be less than the cement ratio in the mixture.

 It contains lime to increase its durability.
 It is widely used in construction materials.